naechtner/integrate-branch/README.md

 ## How to use

-- Requires repo read and write rights.
+- Requires repo write rights.
 - Add this to your main workflow and require the necessary actions as dependencies.
 - Checkout the repository
 - Call this action with the proper parameters for your use case